unhealthy wound healing

 Successful wound healing is essential for patient well-being.
 When wounds don’t heal properly, they can lead to serious complications such as infections, chronic pain, and even systemic illnesses.

 For healthcare professionals and wound care experts, early identification of unhealthy wound healing signs can make a significant difference for your patients.
-For patients with chronic wounds, being aware of these signs empowers them to seek timely medical help.
+For patients with chronic wounds, being aware of these signs of wound infection empowers them to seek timely medical help.

 1. Heat, Redness, and Swelling